LondheShubham153/90DaysOfDevOps/submission/day18/README.md

 *Please note: you can delete only untagged images.
 If the above command does not work, first remove the container attched then try this*

+Side note: https://docs.docker.com/compose/gettingstarted/ --> This is a good reference point for learners.
+Just understand each component step by step instead of copy paste and you will be having pretty decent understanding.